KnapsackPro/knapsack_pro-ruby/README.md

 * if you have no git installed on CI node then you should manually set `KNAPSACK_PRO_BRANCH` and `KNAPSACK_PRO_COMMIT_HASH`.
 For instance this might be useful when you use Jenkins.
 [See this](#when-you-not-set-global-variable-knapsack_pro_repository_adapter-default)

 #### Queue Mode problems

+##### Why I don't see collected time execution data for my build in user dashboard?

+If you go to [user dashboard](https://knapsackpro.com/dashboard) and open `Build metrics` for your API token and you open build for your last git commit you should see there info about collected time execution data from all CI nodes.
+If you don't see collected time execution data for CI nodes then please ensure:

+* you have `Knapsack::Adapters::RspecAdapter.bind` in your `rails_helper.rb` or `spec_helper.rb`
+* you explicitly set `RAILS_ENV=test` on your CI nodes (for instance you use Docker then please set `RAILS_ENV`)
+* knapsack_pro Queue Mode saves temporary files with collected time execution data in `your_rails_project/tmp/knapsack_pro/queue/`.
+Please ensure you don't clean `tmp` directory in your tests so knapsack_pro can publish time execution data to Knapsack Pro API server.

 ##### Why when I use Queue Mode for RSpec and test fails then I see multiple times info about failed test in RSpec result?